The 17 Best Restaurants in Melbourne CBD to Book in 2025

-You can barely swing an umbrella in Melbourne's CBD within bumping into a fabulous restaurant (and with that fickle weather, you're likely to have one in tow).
+You can barely swing an umbrella in Melbourne's CBD without bumping into a fabulous restaurant (and with that fickle weather, you're likely to have one in tow).
 Victoria's capital is as famous for its excellent eateries as it is for its art-scrawled laneways, leaving visitors with the unique problem of having too many options.
 Scroll on for our shortlist of the best restaurants in Melbourne's CBD for your next bite out.

-Best French: Chancery Lane
+Best French: Maison Bâtard

-Best Thai: BKK
+Best Thai: Khaosan Lane

 Best fine dining: Gimlet